koto-lang/koto/docs/language/functions.md

 # Functions

-Functions are values, and are created using a pair of `|` vertical bars, with the function arguments listed between the start and end `|`.
+Functions in Koto are created using a pair of vertical bars (`|`), with the function's _arguments_ listed between the bars.

-The _body_ of the function follows, with the result of the body used as the function's result.
+The _body_ of the function follows the vertical bars.

 ```koto
 hi = || 'Hello!'
 add = |x, y| x + y
 ```

-Functions are called with arguments contained in `()` parentheses.
+Functions are _called_ with arguments contained in `()` parentheses.
+The body of the function is evaluated and the result is returned to the caller.

 ```koto
 hi = || 'Hello!'